 Horizontal Center Column

 Nature photographers will see the flexibility benefit right away.
 By spreading the legs out as needed and moving the camera in both the horizontal and vertical planes, or any combination of those movements, a photographer can place the camera as close to a subject as possible.

-But, most tripods don’t let you get in just the right position to be close enough for a true macro shot.
+But most tripods don’t let you get in just the right position to be close enough for a true macro shot.
 That’s where the flexibility of the Vanguard Alta Pro 263AB 100 comes in.
-Besides the horizontal movement, it also has several different leg positions available.
-Add in the superb ball and socket head, and almost any camera position you could envision is possible, though a fully articulated 3-way head may be desired for the most versatility.
+Besides the horizontal movement, it also has several different leg positions available, making it an awesome tripod for macro photography.
+Add in the superb ball and socket head, and almost any camera position you could envision is possible, though a fully articulated three-way head may be desired for the most versatility.

 The Multi-Angle Central Column, or MACC, movement is easy to accomplish, too.
 Simply adjust one control, called the Instant Swivel Stop-n-Lock system, or ISSL, and the center column can be swung to a horizontal placement, or anywhere in between vertical and horizontal.

 While that center column flexibility makes this tripod stand out for nature and outdoor use, the Vanguard Alta Pro 263AB 100 is also a fine tripod for general use.
 As a studio tripod, the horizontal column can come in handy for product shots or overhead point of view imaging.
 Also useful for portrait use, real estate photography, and any situation that requires a tripod.